wp-plugins/hit-sniffer-blog-stats/readme.txt

 4. Live Support, Chat directly with your online visitors.

 == Changelog ==

+= 2.5.8 =
++ New Layout for Visitor's Detailed page, counting returning visits too.
++ Map Clustering in hitsniffer dashboard.
++ New Visitor sound and message notification in hitsniffer dashboard.
++ Optimized and refreshed "Pages" and "Visitors" section in hitsniffer's dashboard.
++ Visitor's Search, Improved Chat Quality.

 = 2.5.7.1 =
 + Live Chat Invitation have Decline button now